 Is financial aid available to cover study abroad options?

 Students who elect to attend approved non-Wake Forest study abroad programs will find their aid packages will differ significantly from aid packages for a semester on the Reynolda campus.
-Students will have their demonstrated need met first with loans, before any need-based gift aid is awarded.
 Students should contact both the Office of Student Financial Aid and the Center for International Studies for more details about required procedures.
 All students interested in studying abroad are encouraged to begin the application process early.